 Ben Thanh market has just been finished in March 1914

 The market was 13.000m2 large and was tiled with laterite.
 The Western called the market Le Marche Central and Saigon people called it Saigon market or new Ben Thanh market.
 These two name were used to distinguish this new market from the old Ben Thanh market with only meat area.
-After that, the French destroyed the old Ben Thanh market to build Treasury Building.
-And the new Ben Thanh market has been called Ben Thanh market up till now.
+After that, the French destroyed the old Ben Thanh market to build the Treasury Building.
+And the new market has been called Ben Thanh market up till now.

 In fact, the Ngo Dinh Diem government planed to destroy the market and it would become a parking lot in the city.
 A 4-floor commercial center was planed to be built in the area where Saigon Rail Station was located in those days and New World hotel, 23-9 Park in recent days.
 The design had been published on Anh Den Dau (Kerosene Lamp’s Light) magazine by famous architect Ngo Viet Thu, who designed Independence Palace, Phu Cam Cathedral and Hue University’s campus… But it was fortunate, the plan wasn’t successful because of the 1962 South Vietnamese Presidential Palace bombing and problems with Buddhism.
 From 1st July till 15th August 1985, Ben Thanh market was renovated and repaired.

 4 bas paintings on 4 main gates – Photo source: unknown

 These paintings were created by artist Le Van Mau (1917 – 2003) – former principle in Bien Hoa Art College and were hung on the walls by Nguyen Tri Dang artist and Vo Ngoc Hao artist.

 Le Van Mau – the first person on the left in the photo – Photo source: unknown